 Budget Information Center

-As a state-related institution without a large endowment (approximately $800 million), Temple’s operating budget—which finances the day-to-day, ongoing operations of the university—is almost entirely driven by tuition revenue.
+As a state-related institution without a large endowment, Temple’s operating budget—which finances the day-to-day, ongoing operations of the university—is almost entirely driven by tuition revenue.
 Examples of what is financed by the operating budget include departments, schools and colleges; student resources and services; libraries; campus operations; development; administration; and more.
 Compensation and benefits make up approximately 65% to 70% of the overall operating budget.

 University Budget & Planning

-The Budget Office is responsible for the planning, development, implementation and administration of Temple University's operating budget.
-This entails the preparation and submission of the annual operating budget for Board of Trustees' approval, annual allocation plans, and ensuring our financial resource decisions are aligned with the institution's defined strategic priorities and timeline.
-Additionally, the office is responsible for the preparation of the University's annual appropriation request to the Pennsylvania Department of Education.
+The Budget Office is responsible for the planning, implementation and administration of Temple University's operating budget.
+This entails the preparation and submission of the annual operating budget for Board of Trustees' approval and ensuring our financial resource decisions are aligned with the institution's defined strategic priorities and timeline.
+Additionally, the team is responsible for the preparation of the University's annual appropriation request to the Pennsylvania Department of Education.

 Appropriation

 The appropriation helps to offset Temple’s education-related costs, so we can pass those savings on to Pennsylvania students in the form of lower tuition.
-The annual state appropriation supports Temple’s core educational mission and uses the state funds to pay for the necessary expenses to educate students, including salaries and benefits for faculty and staff, utilities, facilities and technology needs.
-Pennsylvania currently ranks 49th in appropriations for Higher Education where college in Pennsylvania costs 69.60% more than the national average cost of attendance at a public 4-year institution.
-The average private university costs 26.01% more, and local community colleges are 55.39% more expensive than they are nationwide (see Education Data report).
-In November 2023, the Pennsylvania legislature approved funding for the state-related universities following roughly five months of delays.
+The annual state appropriation supports Temple’s core educational mission and uses the state funds to pay for the necessary expenses to educate students.
+Pennsylvania currently ranks 49th in appropriations for Higher Education where college in Pennsylvania costs 69.60% more than the national average cost of attendance at a public 4-year institution (see Education Data report).
 State lawmakers have not increased funding to Penn State, Pitt, or Temple since fiscal year 2020.
-Governor Josh Shapiro released a new blueprint for higher education in Pennsylvania ahead of his 2024 budget address, focused on competitiveness and workforce development, and grounded in access and affordability.
+Ahead of his first budget address, Governor Josh Shapiro released a new blueprint for higher education in Pennsylvania, focused on competitiveness and workforce development, and grounded in access and affordability.

 Tuition